qzmfranklin/zmake/README.md

 > The reader is assumed to be familiar with Unix/Linux shell commands, common C/C++ compiler flags, and some GNU Makefile terminologies such as targets, prerequisites, dependencies, and recipes.

+To fully explain the zmake method, we need to start by looking at the concepts of compilation, linking, dependency, Makefiles and the traditional ways of writing Makefiles.

 ## Sample Project